 Lovers of hip hop, rap music and the UK grime scene will be queuing up to buy tickets for Longitude, with artists such as Dave, Tyler the Creator, Megan Thee Stallion, Aitch and Stormzy featuring in recent years.

-Other global stars such as the Weeknd, Postmalone, J Cole and Travis Scott have featured on the stage.
+Global stars, such as The Weeknd, Post Malone, J Cole, and Travis Scott, have appeared on the stage.

 The rise of Longitude coincided with the ending of Oxygen.
-Ireland’s former most popular music festival was held from 2004-2011 and focused on pop and rock music.
-Nowadays rap and hip hop have become some of the most popular genres in Ireland, and this festival definitely delivers on what the people want.
+Ireland’s former most popular music festival was held from 2004 to 2011 and focused on pop and rock music.
+Nowadays, rap and hip hop have become some of the most popular genres in Ireland, and this festival delivers what the people want.

 Longitude also gives Irish talent a platform, with the likes of Denise Chaila, Kojaque, Wild Youth and Versatile appearing over the years.